jonathanlin0/chest-xray/README.md

 This repository holds the important files related to our group's work for the CS156b class.
-We ended up placing **_3rd place_** on the evaluation leaderboard (before the final presentation was given).
+We ended up getting **_3rd place_** on the evaluation leaderboard (before the final presentation was given).

 The challenge of the class was to classify 9 pathologies from given chest x-rays.
 We initially tried a multi-class classification approach, but found that having a single model for each pathology and view (lateral vs frontal), though inefficient, performed the best.